klajo4/burgfalkenscenery/README.md

 ## Install
-To use the scenery For RC7 extract the following zip file into your scenery folder of your Aerofly RC installation on your local PC: https://github.com/klajo4/burgfalkenscenery/blob/master/scenery/rc7-burgfalken.zip
+To use the scenery extract the following zip file into your scenery folder of your Aerofly RC installation on your local PC: https://github.com/klajo4/burgfalkenscenery/blob/master/scenery/rc7-burgfalken.zip